Khan/style-guides/style/python.md

 > *Rationale:* a shebang line is useless for non-executable files.
 An `__author__` line just gets out of date, and is better determined by looking at source control history in any case.
 Code is automatically copyrighted; a copyright line doesn't help.
 No need to put this useless boilerplate at the top of the file!

 TODO(csilvers): should we put in a line indicating licensing?

+## Symbol naming

+When naming a top-level symbol -- function, class, or variable -- use a leading underscore if the symbol is private to the module: that is, nobody may reference that symbol except for code in the module itself and its associate test file(s).

+Modules themselves may have names starting with a leading underscore to mean that all symbols in that module are private to the _package_ the symbols is in.
+A "package" is basically the top-level directory that the module is under, within webapp.
+(Example packages are "content", "login", and "missions.")
+Note that an underscored symbol within an underscored module is still considered private to the module.

+Inside a class, use a leading underscore to indicate a symbol (method or class variable) is private to that class and its subclasses.
+If you want a symbol to be private to the class itself, and not even visible to subclasses, use a leading double-underscore.

 ## Unused variables